nilong96/portfolio/final-project-part-three.md

 ## References

-Reference information is available in my Shorthand published data story website.
+Reference information is available in my Shorthand datastory.

 # Final thoughts
-> You can summarize any final thoughts / reflections that don't fit well in the previous sections here.
-How did it go?
-What did you run out of time for, or wish you had a chance to revisit?
-What were you most excited about?
-Include any final reflections as you think they might help us understand your process.
-If you already included such reflections elsewhere, you can delete this section.

 I believe my final data story went well.
 I showed my final data story to two of my interviewee and they provided positive feedback on the story arc and data visualizations.
 One of the interviewee also provided a small feedback on the legend of the visualization, which is super useful since I did not notice the issues.
 I was nervous if my data visualizations fit my story arc, and whether my idea was correctly presented to the audience.